meagerfindings/meagerfindings.com/_posts/2018-08-11-the-resource-post.md

 #### Your Local Library

-Endless amounts of books, cds, audiobooks, blurays, dvds, and magazines.
+Endless amounts of books, cds, audiobooks, blu-rays, dvds, and magazines.
 Between our library's physical and online resources, I read/listened to 72 books for free in one year.
 Let's say that was 36 new books at $20 a pop and 36 audiobooks at $25 a book...

 ```
 books = 36 * $20 = $720